Rahul Gandhi meets Dharavi leather hub workers in Mumbai | Politics

 Among the manufacturing units Gandhi visited is Chamar Studio, set up by Sudheer Rajbhar.

-Dharavi is one of the largest leather hubs in the world, with more than 20,000 leather manufacturing units, employing more than one lakh workers.
+Dharavi is one of the largest leather hubs in the world, with thousands of leather manufacturing units, employing more than one lakh workers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)